Breaking better: How imperfections increase fracture resistance in architected lattices: Discussion

 \section{Discussion}

-A key observation in this study is the increased work to failure in imperfect lattice specimens and its potential link to deviations in the crack path.
-In configuration A, the presence of missing struts consistently led to a more tortuous crack path, as reflected by the increased in its maximum deviation.
-These deviations may influence the work to failure via two mechanisms.
-First, they increase the effective fracture surface relative to the crack length, thereby requiring more energy to propagate the crack.
-Second, the modified crack trajectory may locally reduce the stress intensity at the crack tip, delaying further propagation and requiring additional work.
-Both effects could contribute to the observed increase in work to failure.
-These findings indicate that crack path modifications, induced by local imperfections, serve as a mechanism to delay or extend failure in architected materials.
+A key observation of this study is that the presence of a few vacancies alters the crack propagation path, thereby increasing the work to failure in imperfect lattice specimens.
+In configuration A specimens, the removal of struts consistently led to a more tortuous crack path, as reflected by the increase in its maximum deviation from the notch.
+These deviations may be the reason for higher work to failure as they increase the effective fracture surface relative to the crack length, thereby requiring more energy to propagate the crack~\cite{Urabe, faber_evans_1983}.
+In configuration B specimens, the increase in work-to-failure correlates with the number of bridging struts.
+In analogy to the failure of composites~\cite{BOWER1991815}, the simultaneous presence of load-bearing struts behind the crack tip is expected to contribute to greater crack growth resistance.
+These findings suggest that crack path modifications, induced by local imperfections, serve as a mechanism to delay failure in brittle architected materials.
+Another potential toughening mechanism that we did not consider in this study is crack pinning or temporary arrest at or near the location of the defect, which could delay propagation and result in a more extended loading phase~\cite{sanner2025,xiong_2024, kendall1975}.
+However, investigating this mechanism requires tracking the crack-tip advancement at each time step during testing, which is only possible by performing DIC analyses over a discrete lattice mesh and thus warrants further investigations.

-While configuration A exhibited a clear correlation between crack path deviation and increased work to failure, the behavior of configuration B suggested that other mechanisms may also contribute.
-In these specimens, the increase in work to failure was not accompanied by a statistically robust increase in crack path deviation.
-One possible explanation is the presence of crack bridging~\cite{BOWER1991815}, where some struts within the crack path remain intact for part of the failure process, temporarily sustaining load and increasing energy dissipation (Fig.~\ref{fig:5}c).
-Another potential mechanism is crack pinning or temporary arrest at or near the location of the defect, which could delay propagation and result in a more extended loading phase~\cite{xiong_2024, kendall1975}.
-These mechanisms remain hypotheses, as they are not directly confirmed by the current analysis, but they are consistent with the observed mechanical response and warrant further investigation.